theodorton/theodorton.github.com/content/post/7drl.md

 The game is pretty playable, although the randomness of the monster and item spawning can make some of the playthroughs harder (I guess sometimes impossible).
 I spent time adjusting the tutorial code to balance the progression of the game, but it's nowhere near perfect yet.

-In learned a lot about the roguelike genre, but I think there is more than enough material out there for you to read already.
+I learned a lot about the roguelike genre, but I think there is more than enough material out there for you to read already.
 But I do have some tips about the process that I would apply personally next time.

 ### Schedule your sessions